The obelisk of local white Millstone Grit is 103ft high and 19ft square at the base.

 George Buchanan was made classical tutor to Mary Queen of Scots in 1562 and principal of St. Andrews in 1566.
-In 1570 he was appointed tutor to the young king James VI of Scotland, who also became James I of the United Kingdom.
-He died in Edinburgh in 1582, aged 76.
+In 1570 he was appointed tutor to the young king James VI of Scotland, who also became King of England and Ireland as James I. George Buchanan died in Edinburgh in 1582, aged 76.

 The Buchanan Society

 If you have any queries, please use our contact form.

 +44 (0)1355 243437